 You’re sure to have heard of four-year-old Daniel Tiger, but did you know the show was inspired by and derived from Mister Rogers Neighbourhood?
 Just like the man who thought up the show, this little tiger and his friends have just the tips and tunes to help kids get through tough times like doctor visits and calming down when they’re upset.
 Prepare to sing along to those catchy songs!

 Mister Maker’s Arty Party

-Shout-out to Doc Mcstuffins: We love that this show has a stay-at-home-dad, a kick-ass working mum and features an African-American family who reflect the kind of diversity we like to teach our own kids about.
-Kiddos will get a mini-science and wellbeing lesson (little Doc is pretty knowledgeable) as well as being taught to never let being small get in the way of big dreams.
-Cuteness overload.
+Shout-out to Doc McStuffins: we love that this show has a stay-at-home-dad, a kick-ass working mum and features an African-American family who reflects the kind of diversity we like to teach our own kids about.
+Kiddos will get a mini-science and wellbeing lesson as well as being taught to never let being small get in the way of big dreams.
+Cuteness overload!